Syntaxhafeez/Amazon-Clone/README.md

 <br>
 ![Screenshot 2024-08-18 185109](https://github.com/user-attachments/assets/8864e3b0-1705-4ee6-953e-019f0ae8ab37)

-# Contact Information
+# Contact Information 🧑🏻‍💻
-For questions or feedback, you can connect with me on Instagram: @syntaxhafeez
+For questions or feedback, you can connect with me on Instagram: @syntaxhafeez.